wing5wong/artisan-whs-static/source/_announcements/2021-02-02_year-9-parents-information-evening.md

 subtitle: From the Principal, Martin McAllen
 image: ""
 ---
-Following on from my message placed onto our main WHS Facebook page on Sunday, our WHS ALERT LEVEL 2 SAFETY PLAN is re-activated again until we return to Alert Level 1.
-Key summary points:

-* Whanganui High School is open as usual.
-* If unwell, please stay at home.
-* The Year 9 Parents' Information Evening on Tuesday, 2 March has been postponed.
-* The Prefects' Camp has been postponed.
-* All student and teacher school trips outside of Whanganui City limits have been postponed until we move back to Alert Level 1.
-* House and Year level assemblies have been postponed until we move back to Alert Level 1.
-* Physical distancing (no breathing on or touching of each other).
-* Good hygiene and cleaning practices will be followed: regular hand-washing and drying; coughing or sneezing into one's own elbow; no spitting; regularly cleaning and disinfecting high touch surfaces.
-* Hand sanitisers are available in every classroom and common area in the school.
-* All visitors to the school must sign in at the Main Reception or the Student Centre.
-Accurate contact tracing registers will continue to be maintained as well as full utilisation of the NZ Covid Tracer App.

 NEW STUDENTS AND STAFF
 Our 368 Year 9 students and about 40 new students across other year levels have settled well into Whanganui High School.
 Our Year 9 class average is 26 students (with 18 students in each of the two Year 9 Supported Learning classes and 18 students in the Year 9 SPEC class).
 Our school roll is currently around 1400 students which is an excellent size for the wide range of subjects and opportunities we offer to our students.